 The

-The AHA recommends that people perform between 90 and 150 minutes of physical activity each week.
-This should include a combination of cardiovascular exercises and resistance training.
+The AHA recommends that people perform at least 150 minutes of physical activity each week.
+This should include a combination of cardiovascular exercises and resistance training, with resistance training included at least

 A person should talk with a doctor before starting any new exercise program to ensure they undertake a safe level of physical activity.